aboglioli/koder/content/blog/computed-properties-in-javascript-objects/index.md

 the cost.
 The order of calculations should be product3, product4 and after all product5.
 Here we start to complicate things with the dependencies.

-Our example is no longer useful.
+Previous example is no longer useful.
 Sorry.

 ### Getters and setters to the rescue